NHTSA Sees Spike in Traffic Fatalities

 Securing evidence of negligent mobile phone use can be challenging in the event of an accident.
 Depending on the case, law enforcement or an experienced car accident attorney may be able to request cellphone records from drivers to determine if they were on their phone at the time of the collision.

-The car accident attorneys at the Arnold Law Firm have seen the damage caused by distracted driving accidents.
+The Sacramento auto accident attorneys at the Arnold Law Firm have seen the damage caused by distracted driving accidents.
 It is your right to seek compensation if you or someone close to you has been the victim of an accident caused by a distracted driver.

-If you have questions about what you should do next, please contact one of our experienced attorneys for a free case evaluation.
+If you have questions about what you should do next, please contact one of our experienced personal injury attorneys at our Sacramento location for a free case evaluation.